NathanLazarus/NathanLazarus/README.md

+PhD student at MIT: [nathanlazarus.com](https://www.nathanlazarus.com/)

-Hi, PRs are welcome, and feel free to fork anything that might be useful.
+PRs are welcome, and feel free to fork anything that might be useful.
 If you have some analysis you want to run on data I haven't shared, please get in touch.
 And if something's hard to follow, you can reach out on Twitter (@NathanLazarus3) or over email.